 Improved Angular DevTools Visualization

 The updated Angular DevTools make it simpler to understand and debug the hydration process, helping you identify and fix any issues.
-With more detailed visualizations and debugging tools, you can quickly pinpoint areas where your SSR implementation may be falling short and make the necessary adjustments.
+With more detailed visualizations and debugging tools, you can quickly pinpoint areas where your SSR implementation may be falling short.
+Then you can make the necessary adjustments.

 I recommend installing the Angular DevTools Chrome Extension.